Juan García Esquivel: Music

 Several compilations of Esquivel's music were issued on compact disc starting with Space Age Bachelor Pad Music in 1994.
 The first reissues were compiled by Irwin Chusid (who also produced the first CD compilation of Raymond Scott recordings and the premiere release of The Langley Schools Music Project).
-The success of these releases led to reissues of several of Esquivel's original 1950s-'60s albums.
+The success of these releases led to reissues of several of Esquivel's original 1950s-1960s albums.

+The last recording on which Esquivel worked was Merry Xmas from the Space-Age Bachelor Pad in 1996, for which he recorded voiceovers on two tracks by the band Combustible Edison; his voiceovers were recorded at home in Mexico by the band's keyboardist Brother Cleve, who also mixed the tracks.
+This album was a re-release of the six Esquivel recordings that originally appeared on the 1959 RCA Victor LP The Merriest of Christmas Pops, along with four more Esquivel recordings from the late 1950s and 1960s and two new Combustible Edison tracks featuring Esquivel's holiday-themed voiceovers.

-The last recording on which Esquivel worked was Merry Xmas from the Space-Age Bachelor Pad in 1996, for which he did a voiceover on a track by the band Combustible Edison.
-This album also included several obscure tracks from his past sessions.
-The last CD released during his lifetime, See It In Sound, was actually recorded in 1960, but was not released at the time because the record company believed it would not be commercially successful.
-When released in 1998, it exhibited very unusual and introspective stylings absent from his other works, including a version of "Brazil", played as a musical soundscape of a man bar-hopping where the band plays different renditions of "Brazil" at each bar.
+The last CD released during his lifetime, See It In Sound (1998), was recorded in 1960 for RCA, but was not released at the time because RCA believed it would not be commercially successful.
+The album's concept was that Esquivel's music would be combined with sound effects and edited in a way that suggested a visual work such as a film, though without dialog or an explicitly stated narrative.
+For example, the album includes a version of "Brazil" with an arrangement that makes extensive use of editing and sound effects to suggest a person going in and out of several bars, each bar featuring a band playing a unique arrangement of "Brazil".

 Esquivel also worked as composer for Revue Productions/Universal Television.
-There he scored the TV western series "The Tall Man," and co-wrote, with Stanley Wilson, the Revue/Universal TV logo fanfare.
+There he scored the TV western series "The Tall Man", and co-wrote, with Stanley Wilson, the Revue/Universal TV logo fanfare.

-Music in recent TV and films
+Music in recent media

-Esquivel's recording of "Boulevard of Broken Dreams" was used in episode two of Better Call Saul.

 His recording of his composition "Mucha Muchacha" was used in the films Confessions of a Dangerous Mind, The Big Lebowski, The Notorious Bettie Page, Stuart Saves His Family, Nacho Libre and Beavis and Butt-Head Do America.